coreruleset/documentation/content/development/contribution_guidelines.md

         SecRule .. .. \
             "..."
 ```
-- Action lists in rules must always be enclosed in double quotes for readability, even if there is only one action (e.g. use `"chain"` instead of `chain`, and `"ctl:requestBodyAccess=Off"` instead of `ctl:requestBodyAccess=Off`).
+- Action lists in rules must always be enclosed in double quotes for readability, even if there is only one action (e.g., use `"chain"` instead of `chain`, and `"ctl:requestBodyAccess=Off"` instead of `ctl:requestBodyAccess=Off`).
 - Always use numbers for phases instead of names.
 - Format all use of `SecMarker` using double quotes, using UPPERCASE, and separating words with hyphens.
 For example:
 ```